realrussia/train-tickets-gateway-doc/articles/errors.rst

 5205.
 Not all forms refer to the order, some of them have been returned or too many forms are specified

 5206.
 For this transaction cancellation available only for separate tickets

+5207.
+Return to without return from is not available

+5300.
+No card discount available for this train

+5301.
+Loyalty cards can be used to issue tickets to adult passengers only!

+5302.
+The card can be used for ticket purchase by card holder only!

+5303.
+The card is not owned by this passenger!

+5304.
+Incorrect card number format

+5305.
+Incorrect card type

+5306.
+Incorrect card number

+5307.
+Incorrect loyalty program selected

+5308.
+The passenger&#039;s full name doesn?t correspond to the card holder information!

 5320.
 There must be at least one adult passenger in the order